fenago/machine-learning-for-finance/lab_guides/Lab_2.md

-The machine learning software stack {#the-machine-learning-software-stack .title style="clear: both"}
+The machine learning software stack
 -----------------------------------------------------